 Distance: 2.6kms return | Time: Allow 2 hours return | Skill level: Difficult

-There are long walks and there are short walks, and then there’s the Sunshine Coast Hinterland Great Walk.
+There are long walks and there are short walks... and then there’s the Sunshine Coast Hinterland Great Walk

+The Gheerulla Falls Walk falls somewhere in between, making up just a part of the Great Walk, which in its entirety spans an incredible 58.8km.
+Tackle this shorter, but no less spectacular, trail through the Mapleton National Park and be rewarded with tranquillity served with a side of glorious views and pristine rainforest.
 This winding and undulating trail (yep, that means uphill on the return!) is a little lesser known, so you’ll find yourself disconnecting from your daily grind and instead tuning in with the calls of nature.

-Over six nature-filled days you’ll tackle the sections of the Great Walk with a local guide, before retuning to the comfort of your rainforest cabin and a gourmet chef-prepared dinner (bliss!)
+If you’re looking to turn your day-trip into an overnight adventure, Narrows Escape Rainforest Retreat offers the ultimate Great Walks package.
+Over several nature-filled days, you’ll tackle the sections of the Great Walk with a local guide, before returning to the comfort of your rainforest cabin and a gourmet chef-prepared dinner.

 Booloumba Falls